Education in Chhattisgarh

-School education
+Primary education

 Most of the children in the state generally attend 3 years of Montessori school before joining 1st standard in the school.
-The schools in Chhattisgarh follow the same 10+2 pattern of education like the other union territories and states in India.
+The schools in Chhattisgarh follow the same 10+2 pattern of education as the other union territories and states in India.
 One can come across both private and state-run schools in Chhattisgarh.
 The government run schools are mostly affiliated to the Chhattisgarh Board of Secondary Education.
-Students can also join schools affiliated to the Central Board of Secondary Education (CBSE) or Council for the Indian School Certificate Examination (CISCE).
+Students can also join schools affiliated with the Central Board of Secondary Education (CBSE) or the Council for the Indian School Certificate Examination (CISCE).